How To Build Emergency Fund in the Philippines: An Ultimate Guide

 Think of all the things that you spend on in a month.
 These include mortgage payments, loan payments, credit card payments, bills, utilities, children’s tuition, food, and transportation.
 You should also add to your computation the small irregular expenses like LPG, drinking water, and cellphone load, among others.
 Here’s a short guide to the different expenses you should consider when computing your emergency fund.

 The safest place to put your emergency fund is in a savings account with an ATM card.
 With this type of bank account, the money can easily be withdrawn in any ATM should there be a need for it.
-In this digital age, aside from brick and mortar banks, you also have the option to park your emergency fund in digital banks as the money can easily be transferred to any account, anytime.
+In this digital age, aside from brick and mortar banks, you can park your emergency fund in digital banks as the money can easily be transferred to any account, anytime.

-There are also some that advise to always have a small amount of cash in the house so that there is some money readily available when it is needed.
+Some advise always having a small amount of cash in the house so that there is some money readily available when it is needed.

 Since an emergency fund needs to be easily accessible, it should never be placed in an instrument that will lock the money for a set period of time like a time deposit, VUL (Variable Unit Linked) life insurance policy, Pag-IBIG MP2, or UITF (Unit Investment Trust Fund).